0xmzn/OSC22-Linux-Workshop/session-3/README.md

 ## Text Manipulation

-When dealing with files through the terminal, you might find yourself in need to prefrom some operation on the text to get it in the desired form.
+When dealing with files through the terminal, you might find yourself in need to preform some operation on the text to get it in the desired form.
 Unix-like OSs are very powerful when it comes to text manipulation and filtering.

 Let's say that you have a file that looks like this: